-Baseline Levels of Priority Air Pollutant.
-75. The Authority may in consultation with the relevant lead agencies establish baseline levels of priority air pollutants set out in the Second Schedule.
+Baseline Levels of 75.
+The Authority may in consultation with the relevant lead Priority Air Pollutant. agencies establish baseline levels of priority air pollutants set out in the Second Schedule.

 Offences & Penalties.
-76. A person who contravenes the provisions of these Regulations, commits an offence and is liable on conviction to a fine of Five Hundred Thousand Shillings or imprisonment for a term not exceeding six months Charges for pollution.
+76. A person who fails to comply with the provisions of these Regulations, commits an offence and is liable on conviction to a fine not exceeding four million kenya shillings or to imprisonment not exceeding four years or to both such fine and imprisonment

 77. Where the Authority demonstrates that a person is not complying with any of the standards set out in these Regulations, the Authority may charge such person a penalty of ten thousand Kenya shillings for every parameter not being complied with, per day, until such person demonstrates full compliance with the relevant standard related to such parameter.

-Revocation of LN 131/2006 78.
-The Environmental Management and Co-ordination (Fossil Fuels) Regulations, 2006, are revoked.
+Revocation of LN 131/2006

+78. The Environmental Management and Co-ordination (Fossil Fuels) Regulations, 2006, are revoked.

 Transitional Provision.

 79. Notwithstanding Regulation 78 any person carrying out any activities prescribed in these Regulations immediately before the coming into operation of these Regulations shall, subject to regulation 64(2), within twelve months from the coming into force thereof, take all necessary measures to ensure full compliance with these Regulations.